 Chakrabrti and Bhandri (2004) worked on improvement of settlement behavior and vertical stress dispersion of soft clay using compacted pulverized fuel Ash.
 They showed in most of cases the ground improvement becomes expensive, increasing the total project cost.
 Pulverized fuel Ash (PFA) is waste material from thermal power plants and creates problems during its disposal.
-The research was conducted using normally consolidated commercial kaolin (soft clay) in a test tank and results that the improvement of load carrying capacity could be remarkably increased, using compacted PFA layer on soft clay.
+The research was conducted using normally consolidated commercial kaolin (soft clay) in a test tank and the transfer of load to the soft clay was arranged through a model footing.
+It was revealed from the results that the improvement of load carrying capacity could be remarkably increased, using compacted PFA layer on soft clay.
 The percentage of improvement of bearing capacity has been revealed in two ways.
 The first by increase of diameter wells with the depth of compacted PFA, though the improvement is more in case of increment of depth (Z) of PFA bed, rather than increment of diameter (D').
+The percentage of improvement depths and diameter of compacted PFA varies from 12 to 390.
+The stress dispersion was also improved for different depths and diameters of compacted PFA bed.